xtyzy/Unofficial-Nebulous-API-Documentation/README.md

 ### Note
 This may not be the complete API.
 There may have been some endpoints I looked over on older versions of the game.

+Check out the `work-in-progress` branch to see the latest updates on the documentation! :D

 | Domain | www.simplicialsoftware.com |
 |:---|:---|
 | Path | /api/account/ |